One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Introduction

-With recent advances in machine learning, convolutional neural networks (CNNs), trained by supervised learning, have shown their potential to become an effective tool to diagnose glaucoma from fundus images, photographs of the back of eyes \cite{lag}.
-To achieve this, very large amounts of empirical data are required for supervised training.
-For this work, we use 66715 fundus photographs from the \textbf{{Ocular Hypertension Treatment Study (OHTS)}} \cite{ohts1, ohts2, ohts3}, a 22-site multi-center, longitudinal (1994-2019) randomized clinical trial of 1636 subjects.
+With the recent advances in machine learning, convolutional neural networks (CNNs), trained via supervised learning, have shown promise in diagnosing glaucoma from fundus images (photographs of the back of eyes) \cite{lag}.
+However, this requires large amounts of empirical data for supervised training \cite{fan2023transformer}. {In this study, we use 66,715 fundus photographs from the \uline{\textbf{O}cular \textbf{H}ypertension \textbf{T}reatment \textbf{S}tudy (\textbf{OHTS})} \cite{ohts1, ohts2, ohts3}}, which is a 22-site multi-center, longitudinal (phase 1 and 2, 1994-2008) randomized clinical trial of 1,636 subjects (3,272 eyes).
 The primary goal of the OHTS was to determine if topical ocular hypotensive medications could delay or prevent the onset of glaucoma in eyes with high intraocular pressure \cite{ohts1}.
 Conversion to glaucoma was decided by a masked endpoint committee of three glaucoma specialists using fundus photographs and visual fields.
-Owing to its well-characterized ground-truth labels, the OHTS dataset provides us a basis to explore an effective way of training CNNs to diagnose glaucoma with low-shot learning (LSL) when only a small quantity of labeled data is available, and/or semi-supervised learning (SSL) when raw data is abundant, but labeling resources are scarce, costly, require strong expertise, or are just unavailable.
-We focus specifically on fundus images and glaucoma diagnosis in this paper because we have sufficient data to accurately characterize the effectiveness of our methods.
-Nonetheless, the same techniques could also be applied to tasks where there is limited data such as rare diseases or where limited labels are available (\eg, asthma and diabetes prediction from fundus images).
-Therefore, this paper aims to answer the following questions: \begin{enumerate}[noitemsep,leftmargin=*] \item Can a CNN be developed to accurately diagnose glaucoma, compared to the expert graders of the OHTS?
-Will the model be generalizable to other datasets? \item Is it necessary to train CNNs with thousands of labeled fundus images to diagnose glaucoma?
-Can we use only one image from each patient ($\sim$1.1K fundus images in the OHTS training set)? \item Can performance be improved further when the CNN trained using a small sample is fine tuned with more unlabeled training data?
+Owing to its well-characterized ground-truth labels, the OHTS dataset provides us a basis to explore an effective way of training CNNs to diagnose glaucoma with low-shot learning when only a small quantity of labeled data is available, and/or semi-supervised learning when raw data is abundant, but labeling resources are scarce, costly, require strong expertise, or are just unavailable.
+However, as shown in Fig. \ref{fig.sl_vs_ssl}, conventional semi-supervised learning approaches typically require a reliable pre-trained CNN (using a small sample) as prior knowledge, which is often challenging due to the over-fitting problem.
+Moreover, there is also a strong motivation to design a {feasible semi-supervised learning strategy capable} of determining confident predictions and generating pseudo labels for unlabeled data.
+We focus specifically on fundus images and glaucoma diagnosis in this article because we have sufficient data to accurately characterize the effectiveness of our methods.
+The same techniques could also be applied to tasks where there is limited data, such as rare diseases or where limited labels are available (\eg, asthma and diabetes prediction from fundus images).
+Therefore, this article aims to answer the following questions: \begin{enumerate} \item Can a CNN be developed to accurately diagnose glaucoma, compared to the expert graders of the OHTS?
+Will the model be generalizable to other datasets? \item Is it necessary to train CNNs with thousands of labeled fundus images to diagnose glaucoma, or can diagnosis be achieved using only one image per patient (approximately 1.1K fundus images in the OHTS training set)? \item Can the performance of a CNN trained using a small sample be improved further by fine-tuning it with additional unlabeled training data? \end{enumerate}